Diamond Staton-Williams

-Diamond Staton-Williams is an American politician, registered nurse and business owner.
+Diamond R. Staton-Williams is an American politician, registered nurse and business owner.
 A member of the Democratic Party, she is a former member of the North Carolina House of Representatives, who represented the 73rd district (which includes parts of Cabarrus County) from 2023 to 2025.

 In the 2022 election, Staton-Williams beat Republican nominee Brian Echevarria by 629 votes.
 This victory helped stop a Republican supermajority in the House by one seat.
 In the 2024 state house election, she lost reelection to Republican nominee Jonathan Almond.